gazbert/bxbot/README.md

 see the _Installation Guide_ for how to do this.

 ## Build Guide
-A simple Maven `pom.xml` is included for building the bot.
+A Maven `pom.xml` is included for building the bot.

 1. Clone the BX-bot repo locally.
 1. Open the `./config` XML files and configure them as required.